hexagonit/hexagonit.socialbutton/hexagonit/socialbutton/docs/README.rst

     The ID set at **Social Button Code Setting**.

 Content Types
-    The content type where the viewlet will be applied.
+    The content types where the viewlet will be applied.
     If not selected, the viewlet will be applied to all the content types.

 Viewlet Manager